Waxiang people: Population and distribution

 The Waxiang people are an unrecognized ethnic group in China, with a population of about 400,000.
 Currently, the views of scholars and the Chinese government are usually that Waxiang Chinese, the main language used by Waxiang people, is in the Mandarin subdivision of the Chinese language.
-The Waxiang people are usually situated in the Hunan province of China.
+The Waxiang people are primarily located in northwestern Hunan province.

 Ethnic group designation

 Many of the Waxiang people are designated as Miao, while some are designated as Tujia or Han.
-However, no matter the designated ethnic group, most of them have recognition to the Waxiang ethnic group, and hope to edit the ethnic group category, in addition to establishing a Waxiang autonomous region.

 According to a study on their physical characteristics, the Waxiang were found to be closest related to the Derung and Lahu people.